AndrewToks/AndrewToks/README.md

 - 👋 Hi, I’m Andrew
 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Backend Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any frontend development project
-- 📫 How to reach me ...
+- 📫 You can reach me via links to my social profiles
-- 😄 Pronouns: He/Him
+- 😄 He/Him
-- ⚡ Fun fact: ...
+- ⚡ Learning new things everyday!

 <!---
 AndrewToks/AndrewToks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.